 In the third film, MJ walks into her tiny apartment, and walks toward the answering machine, which is near an open window through which light is coming.
 Then Harry ambushes her, grabs her by the throat, and pushes her up against the wall.
 Given that James Franco is a shade under six feet, and the character is riding a large hoverboard with glowy bits, one wonders how MJ failed to notice him.

-Subverted as Bruce Wayne stumbles out the window and falls (very painfully) down a stairwell.
-There's a first time for everything.
-Of course, this is before he was actually Batman.
-Once he puts on the suit, he does this flawlessly several times throughout the rest of the movie.
+Subverted as Bruce Wayne stumbles out the window and falls (very painfully) down a stairwell (hey, it was his first time).
+Of course, this is before he was actually Batman — once he puts on the suit, he does it flawlessly several times throughout the rest of the movie.

 And in another moment: